FrezsSec/Cybersecurity-Lab-Security-Monitoring-Attack-Simulation/README.md

 # Installation Guide

-In this section, we will cover the installation steps for each component of our SOC automation setup.
+In this section, we will cover the installation steps for each component of our lab.

 ## Installing VirtualBox on Windows